NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/guides/test-contracts.md

 In this guide we’ll write some tests for the sample project.
 If you haven’t done it yet, go and [initialize it](./project-setup.md).

 We recommend you [use TypeScript](./typescript.md) to get better autocompletion and catch possible errors earlier.
-This guide will assume you are using TypeScript, but you can click the tabs of the code examples to switch their language.
+This guide will assume you are using TypeScript, but you can click the tabs of the code examples to see the Javascript counterpart.

 The setup includes some example tests in the `test/Lock.ts` file, but ignore them for now.
 Instead, create a `test/my-tests.ts` file.
 During this guide we'll only run those, by running `npx hardhat test test/my-tests.ts`, instead of just `npx hardhat test`.